adriangb/di/docs/architecture.md

 There are also some ancilliary support classes:

 - [SolvedDependant] holds the result of a call to `Container.solve` that can be passed to `Container.execute_sync` or `Container.exeucte_async`.
+- [ContainerState] holds the state of the container; abstracted away in `di.Container` but available in `di.container.ContainerBase`.

 Fundamentally, our class diagram looks like this: